-Andy Shaw, executive director of the Better Government Association
+Andy Shaw is president and chief executive officer of the Better Government Association.

 Updated: April 21, 2013 6:46AM

 Suburban mayors typically wear two hats at the same time, thanks to the quirks of state law — mayor and liquor commissioner.

 The latter title gives them authority over businesses that have liquor licenses in town, including penalizing businesses that violate the local liquor ordinance.

 And because this is Illinois, it’s no surprise many of these mayors also tap their liquor establishments for campaign cash.